Asteraceae: Sunflower Family – Senecio Tribe: miscellaneous

 Notes:

 Like true ivy, this is a vine that climbs over trees and shrubs.
 Leaves are ivy-like and palmately lobed.
-Inflorescences comprise disk flowers only.
-Highly invasive and difficult to eradicate, extremely common in Big Sur and many other parts of Coastal California.
-Sometime called German Ivy although Cape Ivy is a more appropriate name given its South African origin.
+Inflorescences have disk flowers only.
+It is highly invasive, difficult to eradicate, and quite common in Big Sur and other parts of Coastal California.
+Sometime called German Ivy, although Cape Ivy is a more appropriate name given its South African origin.

 Brewer’s Senecio – Packera breweri